 Traditional hiring models are shifting—that comes as no surprise to savvy businesses.
 More and more, organizations are taking an integrated approach to talent management.
 By 2020, the number of self-employed workers in the US is projected to increase to 42 million people.

 Independent professionals offer flexibility and give enterprises access to in-demand skills that they need.
 They also help cut down on HR costs such as onboarding or financially budgeting for a full-time employee.
 As independents increasingly fill talent gaps for organizations, HR teams will need to adjust their own strategies to support this alternative workforce.
 Here are three HR trends that are impacting businesses today.

 The Gig Economy is Changing How People Work

-As the gig economy grows, full-time employment is shifting towards an independent contracting model.
+As the gig economy grows, one major HR trend is that full-time employment is shifting towards an independent contracting model.
 It is more common for work to be completed on a project-basis, and worker preferences are changing.
 People want more fulfillment and flexibility in their work, and, at the same time, businesses are being driven by technological changes.